 Tips For Improving Oral Health

 Did you know that having an infection in your mouth can affect your heart?
 Studies show that poor oral health and gum disease can cause cardiovascular problems, like heart disease, heart attack, or stroke.
 Bacteria from the plaque can break off and enter the bloodstream.

 That’s why it’s even more important to maintain a healthy mouth.
 Check out some tips on how to do that below!

 - Add an astringent or salt mouth rinse

 All of these will help to maintain a healthy smile and focus on preventative care.
 If you do need additional help, talk to your dentist to find a solution.

 At Synergy Dental Implant and Oral Surgery Center, our team understands how important addressing and treating tooth decay is for your wellbeing.

 With over twenty years of hands-on experience, Dr. Vladimir Polyakov has the expertise and skills to treat your tooth decay and get you on your way.

 Stop suffering from your wisdom tooth decay symptoms, and contact our oral surgery team today!

-We can’t wait to help you at either of our two convenient locations in Reseda or Beverley Hills, CA.
+We can’t wait to help you at our Reseda, CA office.